oolonek/cerebrarium/vault/actionables.md

             - [ ] `markdown.ts`
             - [ ] `utilsv2.ts`
         - [ ] check updated docs and comments
+            - [ ] make note as you dig into the code

 - [ ] custom css for markdown preview
     - [ ] figure out how to make it follow current theme
     - Maybe just keep it as is? :thinking: